Cognition-inspired homeostasis can balance conflicting needs in robots: Results

 The \cdm{} works to keep the internal sensors (charge and temperature) within certain limits.
 If the temperature gets too high or the charge too low then the robot will fail.
 The sensors are simulated so that the internal behaviour of the robot can be measured (if the battery actually ran out of charge, the data about internal behaviour might be lost or corrupted).
 The values used for different variables in our experimental setup are given in table~\ref{tab:robot:internal_sensors}.

 This section looks at a basic scenario: asking whether the robot is able to keep itself charged while attending to another task.
 This other task is to warm itself under a lamp.
 By arranging the experimental arena (depicted in fig.~\ref{fig:robot:cdm:arena}) so that the charging station (a blue lamp) is far away from the warming lamp (a red lamp), the robot needs to leave the warming lamp in order to recharge, and vice-versa.
 This should result in the robot switching from sitting under one lamp to sitting under the other repeatedly and indefinitely.
 The parameters are chosen such that it is not able to warm itself sufficiently to complete its task before needing to charge again~(thus cooling the robot back down again).
+This means that the robot will eventually run out of charge, but we are interested in how long the robot is able to balance the two tasks.

 \nhypothesis A robot running the \cah{} architecture will survive no longer with the \cdm{} component than with the threshold component.